Asset protection is a philosophy and way of life

 With respect all businesses are hazardous.
 The case is bad law in our view.
 But I can see the Court’s problem.
 Yes, Mr Wallace was a bit naughty:

-• Mr Wallace is already committed to business debts at the time of the transfer
+- Mr Wallace was already committed to business debts at the time of the transfer – he should have started asset protection earlier

 Conclusion: Legal Consolidated still argues that you should transfer early and often to your safe harbours.

-After 4 years are not my assets, I transferred to a safe harbour, safe from bankruptcy?
+After four years, are the assets I transferred to a safe harbour protected from bankruptcy?

 No, this is not correct.
 There are different rules after 6 months, 2 1/2 years, 4 years and 5 years.
 Time is the great protector in asset protection.
 But, in some cases, the trustee in bankruptcy can claw back assets for infinity.